Back up a Configuration Manager site

-For example, you can restore the site database from a backup that's created as part of a Microsoft SQL Server maintenance plan.
+For example, you can restore the site database from a backup that's created as part of a SQL Server maintenance plan.
 You can also use a backup that's created by using Data Protection Manager to back up your site database.

-Starting with version 1806, install an additional site server in passive mode.
+You can also install an additional site server in passive mode.
 The site server in passive mode is in addition to your existing site server in active mode.
 A site server in passive mode is available for immediate use, when needed.
 For more information, see Site server high availability.
 While this role doesn't remove the need to plan for and practice backup and recovery operations, it significantly reduces the effort to recover a site when necessary.